brorb/710-wiki/Content/Characters/SYSTEM.md

 > }
 > ```

-During the third Live Sleuthing event in [[The Sleuths]] Discord server, SYSTEM installed a modular function that it could use to listen to the voices of Sleuth members.
+During the third Live Sleuthing event in [[The Sleuths]] Discord server on 3 August 2025, SYSTEM installed a modular function that it could use to listen to the voices of Sleuth members.

 ---
 ## LM-3

-On August 13th, 2025, SYSTEM posted a message encrypted with both hexadecimal and base64 in the "How to Record the Livestreams" tutorial forum in [[The Sleuths]] Discord Server:
+On 13 August 2025, SYSTEM posted a message encrypted with both hexadecimal and base64 in the "How to Record the Livestreams" tutorial forum in [[The Sleuths]] Discord Server:

 ```discord
 [